Rayhatron/matthewgraybosch.com/_posts/resistance/2017-02-04-the-only-super-hero-who-is-explicitly-anti-fascist.md

 seo:
   type: BlogPosting
 ---
-I found this on Reddit a little while ago, and thought, "hell, yeah".
+I found this on Reddit a little while ago and thought, "hell yeah".
 So I decided to share it here with attribution and a link back to where I found it.

 {% include image.html src="http://i.imgur.com/qkQlEEd.jpg" alt="Captain America: a real patriot" caption="Art by Tom Hodges (Source: [Imgur](http://imgur.com/qkQlEEd))" %}